shahkibria/Pewlett-Hackard-Analysis/README.md

  - The [Membership Eligibility](https://github.com/shahkibria/Pewlett-Hackard-Analysis/blob/main/Data/membership_eligibility.csv) table provides a list of employees who are eligible to enter into the mentorship program.
 We also ran a code to calculate the total number of employees listed in this table.
 This adds up to 1,549 employees.
 A screenshot of the table is also provided below:
  ![](https://github.com/shahkibria/Pewlett-Hackard-Analysis/blob/main/Screenshots/Mentorship%20Eligibility.png)

-   We have also added a screenshot of the count of employees who are eligible for mentorship by department.
+   We have also added a screenshot of the count of employees by department who are eligible for mentorship by department.
    ![](https://github.com/shahkibria/Pewlett-Hackard-Analysis/blob/main/Screenshots/Mentorship%20Eligibility%20-%20By%20Department.png)

  ## Conclusion